-Retail Banking is a leading provider of financial products and services to personal and SME customers in Ireland based on market share across core personal and SME products which are delivered through its number one digital bank in Ireland and its branch network.
-The segment serves over 3.1 million customers, including over 2.15 million digitally active customers.
-Retail Banking has an expanded reach via EBS, Haven, AIB Merchant Services, Payzone and Nifti.
+Retail Banking is the leading provider of financial products and services to personal and SME customers in Ireland based on market share across core personal and SME products which are delivered through its number one digital bank in Ireland and its transformed branch network.
+The segment serves over 2.5 million customers, including over 1.65 million digitally active customers.
+Retail Banking has an expanded reach via EBS, Haven, AIB Merchant Services, Payzone and Nifti

-Retail Banking core markets include Homes, Consumer, SME, Wealth through the recently launched joint venture AIB life and Financial Solutions Group ("FSG") in a single integrated segment, focused on meeting the current, emerging and future needs of the Group's personal and SME customers.
+Retail Banking comprises Homes, Consumer, SME, Wealth and Financial Solutions Group ("FSG") in a single integrated segment, focused on meeting the current, emerging and future needs of the Group's personal and SME customers.

-Homes and Consumer are respectively responsible for meeting the homes and everyday banking needs of customers in Ireland across the AIB, EBS and Haven brands and delivering innovative and differentiated products, propositions and services to meet the Group's customers' needs delivered through an extensive range of physical and digital channels.
-AIB's goal is to provide a seamless and transparent customer experience through all its products and services.
+Homes and Consumer are respectively responsible for meeting the homes needs of customers in Ireland across the AIB, EBS and Haven brands and delivering innovative and differentiated products, propositions and services to meet the Group's customers' everyday banking needs delivered through an extensive range of physical and digital channels.

 SME provides financial services to micro and small SMEs through a sector-led strategy and local expertise with an extensive product and proposition offering across a number of distribution channels.
-AIB's goal is to help its customers create and build sustainable businesses in their communities.

-FSG is a dedicated centre of excellence for the management of the vast majority of the Group's NPEs, with the objective of supporting the Group's customers in difficulty and delivering the Group's strategy to reduce NPEs to approximately 3 per cent. by end 2023.
+FSG is a dedicated workout unit to which the Group has migrated the management of the vast majority of its non-performing exposures (NPEs), with the objective of delivering the Group's strategy to reduce NPEs to c.3 per cent. by end 2023.